richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 title: Reservoir Sampling
 layout: notes
 date: 2020-01-17
-tags: stats java
+tags: stats java metrics
 image: /assets/2020/01/1000-N-10-0.2.png
 ---

-In my [last post](/posts/2020-01-03-maximum-likelihood-estimation.md) I covered a technique to infer distribution parameters from a sample taken from a system with the aim of calibrating a simulation.
+In my [last post](/posts/maximum-likelihood-estimation) I covered a technique to infer distribution parameters from a sample taken from a system with the aim of calibrating a simulation.
 This post is about how to take samples, using _reservoir sampling_ algorithms.

 This is not a subject I have ever had much exposure to; I have always trusted that libraries like Dropwizard Metrics just do the right thing.
-This ignorance is quite terrifying if you want to do something deeper than feed InfluxDB with numbers to populate Grafana dashboards; it's important to understand how the numbers are generated.
+This ignorance is quite terrifying if you want to do something deeper than feed InfluxDB with numbers to populate Grafana dashboards.
+It's important to understand how the numbers are generated.
-I decided to dig in to what was groundbreaking research in the 1980s to get a better understanding of how the algorithms work (it's a fairly stable field...), and satisfy myself on how the algorithms work.
+I decided to dig in to what was groundbreaking research in the 1980s to get a better understanding of how the algorithms work (it's a fairly stable field...).
-I discovered that algorithms much more efficient than the ones typically used were known long before I was born, and there is an experimental evaluation at the end.
+I discovered that algorithms more efficient than the ones typically used were known about decades ago, but that it only really matters when measuring very low latency operations.
+There is an experimental evaluation at the end of the post.

-This post is based on the notes I wrote reading these papers; the motivation for writing it was to focus my reading of the papers.
+This post is based on the notes I wrote reading these papers; the motivation for writing it was to focus my reading.
 Wherever the mathematical derivations in the papers are missing important steps or background which aid understanding, the derivations are reproduced with more detail here.
-The complete and easy to follow derivations in the papers have not been copied and are best read in situ.
+The complete and easy to follow derivations have not been copied and are best read in situ.

+A lot of the mathematical sections can be skipped.

+1. TOC
+{:toc}

-# Faster Methods for Random Sampling
+# Background: Faster Methods for Random Sampling

 It's worth taking a look at the derivations of _Algorithm A_ and _Algorithm D_ in Vitter's paper on [_Faster Methods for Random Sampling_](http://www.ittc.ku.edu/~jsv/Papers/Vit84.sampling.pdf) first.
 The algorithms were motivated by files stored on tape, and assumes that the number of records in the file is known prior to taking the sample.
-Tape storage, now antiquated, is a good motivator for streaming algorithms because going backwards was prohibitively slow.
+Tape storage, now antiquated, was a good motivator for streaming algorithms because going backwards was prohibitively slow.
 Both algorithms work by generating the number of records to skip, rather than performing a trial per record, which means the number of random numbers generated scales with the size of the sample rather than the input.
 Both draw these skips from the same distribution, but the algorithms differ in the way they transform uniform random variables to appropriately distributed random skips.
 Algorithm A employs linear search, making its complexity linear in the input, whereas Algorithm D inverts a distribution function and rejection-samples the results, making its complexity linear in the sample with higher constant factors.